reddio-com/doc/docs/api/layer2-apis.md

 **amount_buy** REQUIRED

-The amount you wish to buy/sell, for buyer it’s the token you wish to buy, for seller it’s the price you want to sell.
+The amount you wish to buy/sell, for buyer it's the token you wish to buy, for seller it's the price you want to sell.

 **amount_sell** REQUIRED

-The amount you wish to buy/sell, for buyer it’s the currency you wish to give for the token.
+The amount you wish to buy/sell, for buyer it's the currency you wish to give for the token.

 **token_buy** REQUIRED

-For buyer, it’s token you wish to buy, for seller it’s the amount currency you wish to sell.
+For buyer, it's token you wish to buy, for seller it's the amount currency you wish to sell.

 **token_sell** REQUIRED

-For seller, it’s token you wish to sell, for buyer it’s the amount currency you wish to give for the token.
+For seller, it's token you wish to sell, for buyer it's the amount currency you wish to give for the token.

 **base_token** REQUIRED

-For seller it’s the currency used for selling the token.
+For seller it's the currency used for selling the token.

 **vault_id_buy** REQUIRED